DataDog/datadog-lambda-go/README.md

 ## Tracing

-Set the `DD_TRACE_ENABLED` envioronment variable to `true` to enable Datadog tracing.
-When Datadog tracing is enabled, the library will inject a span into the Lambda's context object.
+Set the `DD_TRACE_ENABLED` environment variable to `true` to enable Datadog tracing.
+When Datadog tracing is enabled, the library will inject a span representing the Lambda's execution into the context object.
 You can then use the included `dd-trace-go` package to create additional spans from the context.

 ```
 import "gopkg.in/DataDog/dd-trace-go.v1/ddtrace/tracer"